WesH0use/AWS_Developer_Notes/Development.md

 You can configure usage plans and API keys to allow customers to access selected APIs at agreed-upon request rates and quotas that meet their business requirements and budget constraints.

   ![image](https://user-images.githubusercontent.com/44325167/129881859-4a5697e0-f0e7-41f0-9be2-24771572c44e.png)

+## Policies

+You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources. **A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.** Resource-based policies are JSON policy documents that you attach to a resource such as an Amazon S3 bucket.
+These policies grant the specified principal permission to perform specific actions on that resource and define under what conditions this applies.

+**Trust policy** - Trust policies define which principal entities (accounts, users, roles, and federated users) can assume the role.
+An IAM role is both an identity and a resource that supports resource-based policies.
+For this reason, you must attach both a trust policy and an identity-based policy to an IAM role. **The IAM service supports only one type of resource-based policy called a role trust policy, which is attached to an IAM role.**

+**AWS Organizations Service Control Policies (SCP)** - If you enable all features of AWS organization, then you can apply service control policies (SCPs) to any or all of your accounts.
+SCPs are JSON policies that specify the maximum permissions for an organization or organizational unit (OU).
+The SCP limits permissions for entities in member accounts, including each AWS account root user.
+An explicit deny in any of these policies overrides the allow.

+**Access control list (ACL)** - Access control lists (ACLs) are service policies that allow you to control which principals in another account can access a resource.
+ACLs cannot be used to control access for a principal within the same account.
+Amazon S3, AWS WAF, and Amazon VPC are examples of services that support ACLs.

+**Permissions boundary** - AWS supports permissions boundaries for IAM entities (users or roles). **A permissions boundary is an advanced feature for using a managed policy to set the maximum permissions that an identity-based policy can grant to an IAM entity.** An entity's permissions boundary allows it to perform only the actions that are allowed by both its identity-based policies and its permissions boundaries.